eggntoast/WTFix-Public/README.md

 If your existing preparation is healthy, 0.9.1 does not require preparation to be regenerated solely because of this patch.

-Run the launcher again with WoW closed after adding characters, changing the selected installation/account, updating managed addons, or if WTFix shows **SETUP REQUIRED**.
+Run the launcher again with WoW closed after:

+- installing a new addon that you want WTFix to protect
+- updating an addon whose SavedVariables declarations may have changed
+- adding characters
+- changing the selected WoW installation/account
+- or if WTFix shows **SETUP REQUIRED**

 ### From 0.8.8